 Fortunately, Marj could just about afford to ‘self-pay’, so I explored privately funded options.
 I googled local home care (also known as ‘domiciliary’ care) and shortlisted companies within a 10 mile radius.
-I then rang them all to find out i) whether they came out to our postcode ii) whether they had any carer availability (or could recruit any) iii) prices (hourly rates) iv) when we could arrange a home visit (and a potential contract).
+I then rang them all to find out i) whether they came out to our postcode at all ii) whether they had any carer availability for the shifts we needed (breakfast, lunch and bedtime and likely times) iii) prices (hourly rates) iv) when we could arrange a home visit (and a potential contract).

 Since then, I’ve found the Care Choices directory.
 You can use their website to find any type of care provider within a geographical radius.
 They’ll post you a booklet too, if you prefer.
 Not all care companies near you may be shown though, as they pay to be listed.
 Other websites that rate home care include NHS and Homecare.